douglasdcm/guara/examples/web_ui/splinter/README.md

+# Introduction
+[Splinter](https://splinter.readthedocs.io/en/stable/) is a Python framework that provides a simple and consistent interface for web application automation.

 # Splinter Integration Testing with Guara

 This project demonstrates how to integrate [Splinter](https://splinter.readthedocs.io/en/stable/) with **Guará's Page Transactions (PT) pattern** to test a local HTML page.